Our bottom line

 What I like about the Halifax Clarity Credit Card

 No foreign transaction fees – Unlike the majority of credit cards, the Halifax Clarity Credit Card does not charge a non-sterling transaction fee when used internationally.
-This could lead to significant savings for consumers when travelling internationally, since many credit cards charge around 3% when used to pay for goods or services in currencies other than sterling.
+This could lead to significant savings for consumers when traveling internationally since many credit cards charge around 3% when used to pay for goods or services in currencies other than sterling.
 The card uses the Mastercard foreign exchange rate, which ensures that consumers receive a competitive rate.
 Having no fees to pay and the added security that a credit card offers for purchases, this could be the ideal travel companion.

 No annual fee – As well as lacking a non-sterling transaction fee, the card also has no annual fee.
-This means that consumers are not penalised for using the card only rarely, and makes it an ideal card to use solely for international trips.
-An individual might, therefore, decide to have two credit cards in order to maximise the overall rewards and savings: for example, a cashback or rewards card when in the UK, and the Halifax Clarity Credit Card when travelling abroad, to benefit from the lack of foreign transaction fees.
+This means that consumers are not penalized for using the card only rarely, and makes it an ideal card to use solely for international trips.
+An individual might, therefore, decide to have two credit cards in order to maximize the overall rewards and savings: for example, a cashback or rewards card when in the UK, and the Halifax Clarity Credit Card when traveling abroad, to benefit from the lack of foreign transaction fees.
 This may be a more efficient setup than simply having one credit card for domestic and international use.

 What could be improved

 Offers – Unlike a number of its competitors, the Halifax Clarity Credit Card does not come with any introductory offer such as a 0% interest rate on balance transfers or new purchases at the present time.
 Although the card is focused on the travel segment, and has appeal through its lack of fees, having introductory offers could provide an added incentive for consumers who are looking for a day-to-day card to reduce their overall interest payments.